Heat wave could force changes to Canada Day noon hour show | CBC News

 Organizers plan contingencies for expected temperatures in mid-30s on Canada Day weekend

-Organizers of the Canada Day noon-hour concert on Parliament Hill are considering shortening the show, moving it to a later time or even cancelling it if temperatures outside put public safety at risk.
+Organizers are considering shortening the Canada Day noon-hour concert on Parliament Hill in Ottawa, moving it to a later time or even cancelling it if temperatures put public safety at risk.

-Forecasters are calling for a historic heat event this weekend, with Sunday's forecast calling for a high of 35 C and humidity that will make it feel more like 45.
+Forecasters are calling for historic heat this weekend.
+Sunday's forecast calls for a high of 35 C and humidity that would make it feel more like 45.

-Canadian Heritage is aware the heat could a health hazard for the thousands of people who are expected to gather for the festivities on Parliament Hill.
+Canadian Heritage is aware the heat could be a health hazard for the thousands of people expected to gather for the festivities on Parliament Hill.

 "Security of everybody is what's paramount for us," said spokesperson Dominique Tessier.

-"We'll either try to shorten the show or even push it back to a later hour if possible, so we try to avoid cancelling but it is a possibility," she said.
+"We'll either try to shorten the show or even push it back to a later hour if possible, so we try to avoid cancelling, but it is a possibility."

 'We learned a lot from last year'

-Should the show go on, Canadian Heritage, Parliament Hill security and the city's emergency personnel have put in place strategies to help people deal with the soaring temperatures, such as more free water stations, including at the security line-up to get onto Parliament Hill, the concert grounds, and Major's Hill Park.
+Should the show go on, Canadian Heritage, Parliament Hill security and the city's emergency personnel have strategies to help people deal with the soaring temperatures, such as more free water stations, including at the security lineup to get onto Parliament Hill, the concert grounds, and Major's Hill Park.

-Parliament Hill security are also working on making sure the lines move faster, and are considering how to increase opportunities for shelter from the sun, Tessier said.
+Parliament Hill security staff are also working to ensure the lines move faster, and are considering how to increase opportunities for shelter from the sun, Tessier said.

-Marc-Antoine Deschamps with the Ottawa Paramedic Service said many of the changes came about after reviewing last year's sesquicentennial celebrations, when security checkpoints created a bottleneck and long lines for would-be attendees of the festivities.
+Marc-Antoine Deschamps, a spokesperson for the Ottawa Paramedic Service, said many of the changes came about after reviewing last year's sesquicentennial celebrations, when security checkpoints created a bottleneck and long lines for would-be attendees.

 "I can tell you we learned a lot from last year," Deschamps said.

-Deschamps said paramedics will have a first aid tent near the queue lines and will have two new ATV units to enter crowded areas inaccessible to their ambulances.
+Deschamps said paramedics will have a first-aid tent near the queue lines and two new ATV units to enter crowded areas inaccessible to ambulances.

 Hospitalizations expected to rise

-Ottawa Public Health said city hospitals have seen significant increases in hospitalizations during heat waves.
+Ottawa Public Health said hospitals have seen significant increases in hospitalizations during heat waves.

-Last year, during a heat wave warning event from June 11 to 12, 26 people landed in hospital for heat exhaustion and heat stroke.
+Last year, during a heat wave warning event June 11-12, 26 people landed in hospital for heat exhaustion and heat stroke.
 During a second event between Sept.
 23 and 27, 22 people were treated at hospitals.

 Visitors undaunted

-Conchita Crooks and her friends Beverly Reid and Andrea Osbourne from Montreal said they won't be cancelling their plans to celebrate on Parliament Hill Sunday.
+Conchita Crooks and her friends Beverly Reid and Andrea Osbourne from Montreal said they won't be cancelling their plans to celebrate Sunday.

 "No we won't, we're from Jamaica — what's wrong with you!" joked Osbourne.

-Osbourne said she'll be carrying her bottle of spray mist to keep cool.
+Osbourne said she will carry her bottle of spray mist to keep cool.

 "And water — drink lots and lots of water," Crooks added.